Reasons you may not be able to

 false-positive test result.
 A test that shows a viral

-infection may need to be confirmed by additional tests.
+infection may need to be confirmed by more tests.

-an unborn baby (fetus) or newborn baby is tested for several viral
+an unborn baby (fetus) or newborn baby is tested for several kinds of

-infections all at the same time.
+infections (including viral infections) all at the same time.
 This is called a TORCH test (for

 toxoplasmosis, other infections,